Andamio-Platform/dfa-pbl/src/andamio/course/202/overview.md

 ### **Module Overview: Becoming a Reviewer in Deep Funding**

 This module is designed to guide you through the essentials of crafting high-quality, constructive reviews for proposals within the DeepFunding ecosystem.
-As a reviewer, your insights and evaluations are invaluable to both proposers and the community at large.
-Let's dive into what makes a great reviewer and how you can start making an impact with your assessments.
+As a reviewer, your insights and evaluations are invaluable to proposers and the community at large.
+Let's explore what makes a great reviewer and how you can start making an impact with your assessments.

 **202.1: Writing a High-Quality Review of a Proposal**